 #CrimeFest17 here we come!
 Yes, I’m looking forward to the annual pilgrimage to attend www.crimefest.com.
 The inspiration will be fantastic, the buzz of new crime fiction, the atmosphere of tension and the creation of a reading list that will last me all year.
 A highlight will be hearing from Ann Cleeves.
 I wonder if she’ll

 Emma regularly meets her long-standing friend Gary in the churchyard near Saint Giles’ church in North Oxford.
 It is at the northern end of the wide road called St Giles’, where Woodstock Road meets Banbury Road.
 It happens to be a short walk from her office.
 The church was built in the 12th and 13th

 (Image courtesy link here – I daren’t use a real Hockney ☺ ) Back in 2012 I visited the big David Hockney exhibition in London at the time and wrote a blog piece about it.
 Looking back at the statistics, it was the most popular page so I thought it would be good to revisit

 It’s a good question.
 She lives in an upstairs flat near the double roundabout in Marston.
 It’s a fictional house in a pleasant, neat and friendly suburb of Oxford.

 I’ve always liked the name Emma for some reason that I can’t explain as I don’t think I’ve ever actually known an Emma.
 To me, it has a sound of someone in her thirties, and it has a literary pedigree from Jane Austen.
 Not that Emma Hawkins is much like Emma Woodhouse at first sight,

+Yes, it’s finally here.
+My novel!
 Please take a look at your local Amazon site or click this link: Held to Ransom Here’s my author page: Graham Dinton